 But there’s still a lot of season to go.
 So, yes, if the season ended today we’d be handing the trophy to Gray, but it doesn’t end today.
 That means racers like Jonnie Lindberg, Joey Gladstone, and the rest of the 2017 rookie class still have time to get back into the race.
 If you’ve been following along with NHRA.com Managing Editor Candida Benson’s Rookie Report Card (and if not, shame on you), you’ve already got a grasp on how things are going.
 Let’s expand on that for each driver.

-The true kid of the class, Gray burst onto the scene by winning his fourth race with a combination of incredible power and a great clutch foot.
+The true kid of the class, Gray burst onto the scene by winning his second race with a combination of incredible power and a great clutch foot.
 He’s not just the frontrunner for rookie of the year: he could be the first to win a championship in his rookie season since LE Tonglet in 2010.

 If there’s hope for the rest of the class, it’s that Gray’s performance has tailed off a bit in the past handful of races.
 His last event win came back in Topeka, and his round win-loss record is 7-5 in the last five races.
 Listen, I know that’s not bad, but compare that to 17-6 over the first eight races and it at least offers a glimmer of hope to anyone trying to catch the phenom.